EGR314-Team-309A/EGR314_TEAM309A.github.io/docs/Block_Diagram_and_Process_Structure.md

 ![Team Block Diagram](https://github.com/user-attachments/assets/72379584-5125-4fc5-bb82-a87f63208a6f)

 # Explaination:

 As Team 309A in the EGR314 course, our project goal was to demonstrate modularity, sensor-actuator interaction, and the use of standard communication protocols.
 We structured the block diagram to reflect a clear division between sensing and actuation, each handled by custom-built PCBs developed by different team members.

-+Shaurya’s PCB integrates a temperature sensor with the PIC18F27Q10 microcontroller via I2C, enabling precise temperature readings with minimal wiring complexity.
+- Shaurya’s PCB integrates a temperature sensor with the PIC18F27Q10 microcontroller via I2C, enabling precise temperature readings with minimal wiring complexity.

-+Aadish’s PCB features a PIC18F47Q10 microcontroller that interfaces with the IFX9201SGAUMA1 motor driver via SPI, allowing fast, reliable motor control.
+- Aadish’s PCB features a PIC18F47Q10 microcontroller that interfaces with the IFX9201SGAUMA1 motor driver via SPI, allowing fast, reliable motor control.

-+Inter-PCB communication is handled via UART, with TX and RX lines routed through pin 2 of our ribbon cable headers, satisfying the product requirement for UART-based data exchange between subsystems.
+- Inter-PCB communication is handled via UART, with TX and RX lines routed through pin 2 of our ribbon cable headers, satisfying the product requirement for UART-based data exchange between subsystems.

-+The ribbon cable simplifies physical connectivity, aligning both power and communication signals for ease of use and testing.
+- The ribbon cable simplifies physical connectivity, aligning both power and communication signals for ease of use and testing.

 This block structure meets all outlined requirements:

-+SPI for motor control.
+- SPI for motor control.

-+I2C for sensor reading.
+- I2C for sensor reading.

-+UART between PCBs.
+- UART between PCBs.

-+Shared PIC microcontroller family.
+-Shared PIC microcontroller family.

-+One sensor (temperature) and one actuator (motor).
+- One sensor (temperature) and one actuator (motor).

-+Compact and modular design using ribbon cables.
+- Compact and modular design using ribbon cables.

 By designing a structured and readable block diagram, we ensured clarity in system functionality and adherence to modular design principles.